lornamariak/PlayR/chapter4.md

 ---
 title       : Functions in R
-description : to wrap up the course we
+description : To wrap up the course we learn how to write reusable code in R